florian/reading-notes/papers/2_Arbitrary_Neural_Style_Transfer.md

 ### A single neural network for all known styles

 - Styles are embedded in a lower-dimensional space using a standard autoencoder architecture
 - Most parameters are the same for all inputs (the styles).
 Only the normalization parameters for *conditional [instance normalization](https://arxiv.org/abs/1607.08022)* are optimized for each style individually.
-These are only 0.2% of all the parameters
+These are only 0.2% of all the parameters (2758 weights)
 - The set of all these normalization parameters is the embedded representation we use for a style
 - The style transfer network now takes as input the content image and the embedding of the style
 - This approach is nicer because we reuse most of the weights directly related to the style